PoliticalGraveyard.com

 Cochran, H. Merle See Horace Merle Cochran

-Cochran, Henry See J. Henry Cochran
+Cochran, Henry See James Henry Cochran

 Cochran, Horace J. — of Maysville, Mason County, Ky.
 Republican.
 Delegate to Republican National Convention from Kentucky, 1900.
 Burial location unknown.

 Cochran, Horace Merle (1892-1973) — also known as H. Merle Cochran — of Tucson, Pima County, Ariz.
 Born in Crawfordsville, Montgomery County, Ind., July 6, 1892.
-Foreign Service officer; U.S. Vice Consul in Nogales, 1916; U.S. Consul in Paris, 1929; Basel, 1932; U.S. Ambassador to Indonesia, 1949.
+Foreign Service officer; U.S. Vice Consul in Nogales, as of 1916; U.S. Consul in Paris, as of 1929; Basel, as of 1932; U.S. Ambassador to Indonesia, 1949-53.
 Died in 1973 (age about 80 years).
 Burial location unknown.

 Cochran, J. A. — Democrat.
-Presidential Elector for South Carolina, 1956.
+Candidate for Presidential Elector for South Carolina.
 Still living as of 1956.

 Cochran, J. S. — of Clay County, W.Va.
 Member of West Virginia state house of delegates from Clay County, 1901.
 Burial location unknown.